International-Data-Spaces-Association/IDS-testbed/Testbed/TestbedUserGuide.md

 # Testbed User Guide

-## Purpose
 This user guide is meant to explain to each testbed user what they should do with the testbed in order to assess the compatibility of their own developed component.

-## Steps for testing your connector

-### 1. Initial preparation
-#### 1.1.
-Download the testbed and install it
+## 1. Download and Install the Testbed
 Follow the instructions in the [installation and configuration guide](./README.md) to install and configure the testbed as required.
-The easiest way for the checklist approach would be to use the preconfigured setup described or get in tough with someone who already has such a testbed up and running.
+Utilize the preconfigured setup described as basis for the this user guide.

-### 2. Integrating your connector into the ecosystem
+## 2. Integrating your Connector into the Ecosystem
-#### 2.1.
-Generate a certificate for your connector
+### 2.1.
+Generate a Certificate for your Connector
 Generate a private-public key pair for your connector.
 Issue a certificate for the public key in this key pair signed by the private key of the utilized testbed CA:
 ```bash